Product Care and Maintenance

 General Product Care Tips

-- Regularly wipe with a clean, soft, damp cloth and blot dry.
+- Regularly wipe with a clean, soft, damp microfiber towel and blot dry.

 - Clean filters and aerators periodically to ensure proper operation.